Bite-sized Next.js

 Section 1.
 Introducing Next.js

-Before diving into the main learning, we'll explore what Next.js technology is
+Before diving into the full-scale learning, we will explore what the technology called Next.js is

-and why it's receiving so much attention today.
+and why it is receiving so much attention today.

 Section 2.
 Page Router Core Summary

-(Optional) Quickly explore the Page Router, which has been provided since the early release of Next.js, along with the project.
+(Optional Course) We will take a quick look at the Page Router, which has been provided since the early release of Next.js, along with a project.

-At the same time, we'll also examine what inconveniences and technical limitations the Page Router has.
+At the same time, we will also explore the inconveniences and technical limitations associated with the Page Router.

 Section 2.
 Introducing Page Router